 Most of all--and pay attention to this, suburbans, because this concerns you the most--it isn't disposable.
 Do you got that?
 It isn't disposable.

 I never had friends in Colorado.
 This is plain.

-When I legally changed my name back in September, I suddenly and quite unexpectedly found that it had become significantly easier to keep from gazing resentfully back, as I do so often, and to look forward and keep oriented in that direction; to walk a path where, while those hateful fucks aren't deleted, nor are they forgotten, that I don't need to do either with them.
+When I legally changed my name in September of last year, I suddenly and quite unexpectedly found that it had become significantly easier to keep from gazing resentfully back, as I do so often, and to look forward and keep oriented in that direction; to walk a path where, while those hateful fucks aren't deleted, nor are they forgotten, that I don't need to do either with them.
 Somehow in the changing of my name, the often overwhelming weight of their betrayal and abandonment has somehow, almost magically, it seems, been lessened enormously, to the point where, completely unbidden, I said to myself one night just before bed: Imagining Positive Outcomes.